 Explore a career as a Nanotechnology Engineering Technician.

-Operate commercial-scale production equipment to produce, test, or modify materials, devices, or systems of molecular or macromolecular composition.
-Work under the supervision of engineering staff.
+Implement production processes and operate commercial-scale production equipment to produce, test, or modify materials, devices, or systems of unique molecular or macromolecular composition.
+Operate advanced microscopy equipment to manipulate nanoscale objects.
+Work under the supervision of nanoengineering staff.

 Day in the life